nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

    ```
    The subject name does not really matter here.
 Remember to keep the `ca.key` file in a safe place.

    Alternatively, an existing internal CA can be used for managing the certificates.
-A sub-CA should be created as the database cluster root-of-trust and use that for issuing the slave and master certificates.
+A sub-CA should be created as the database cluster
+   root-of-trust and used for issuing the slave and master certificates.

 2. Generate keys and certificates signed by the CA for each postgresql instance, including the master.
 Do not use the CA
    certificate and key as the database certificate and key.